United Nations Security Council: Non-permanent members

-Along with the five permanent members, the Security Council of the United Nations has temporary members that hold their seats on a rotating basis by geographic region.
+Along with the five permanent members, the Security Council has ten non-permanent members that hold their seats on a rotating basis by geographic region.
 Non-permanent members may be involved in global security briefings.
-In its first two decades, the Security Council had six non-permanent members, the first of which were Australia, Brazil, Egypt, Mexico, the Netherlands and Poland.
+In its first two decades, the Security Council had six non-permanent members, the first of which were Australia, Brazil, Egypt, Mexico, the Netherlands, and Poland.
 In 1965, the number of non-permanent members was expanded to ten.

 These ten non-permanent members are elected by the United Nations General Assembly for two-year terms starting on 1 January, with five replaced each year.
 To be approved, a candidate must receive at least two-thirds of all votes cast for that seat, which can result in deadlock if there are two roughly evenly matched candidates.
 In 1979, a standoff between Cuba and Colombia only ended after three months and a record 154 rounds of voting; both eventually withdrew in favour of Mexico as a compromise candidate.
 A retiring member is not eligible for immediate re-election.

 The African Group is represented by three members; the Latin America and the Caribbean, Asia-Pacific, and Western European and Others groups by two apiece; and the Eastern European Group by one.
 Traditionally, one of the seats assigned to either the Asia-Pacific Group or the African Group is filled by a nation from the Arab world, alternating between the groups.
 Currently, elections for terms beginning in even-numbered years select two African members, and one each within Eastern Europe, Asia-Pacific, and Latin America and the Caribbean; the traditional "Arab seat" is elected for this term.
 Terms beginning in odd-numbered years consist of two Western European and Other members, and one each from Asia-Pacific, Africa, and Latin America and the Caribbean.

 During the 2016 United Nations Security Council election, neither Italy nor the Netherlands met the required two-thirds majority for election.
 They subsequently agreed to split the term of the Western European and Others Group.
 It was the first time in over five decades that two members agreed to do so.
 Usually, intractable deadlocks are resolved by the candidate countries withdrawing in favour of a third member state.

 The current elected members, with the regions they were elected to represent, are as follows: